When to file a home insurance claim

 Key takeaways

-- Any claim, even a minor one, may lead to an increase in your home insurance premium.
+- Any claim, even a minor one, might lead to an increase in your home insurance premium.

-- Having frequent or repeat claims might cause a property insurer to nonrenew your policy.
+- Having frequent or repeat claims could cause a property insurer to nonrenew your policy or view you as high-risk.

 What is a homeowners insurance claim?